Predicting Phenotypes from Brain Connection Structure: Conclusions

 We focus on the problem of developing accurate predictive models for cognitive traits and neuro-psychiatric disorders using an individual's brain connection network.
-We have introduced a class of Bayesian Connectomics (BaCon) models that rely on Poisson-Dirichlet processes to detect a lower-dimensional, bidirectional (covariate, subject) pattern in the adjacency matrix defining the connections among brain regions.
-This facilitates an effective stochastic search, improved inferences, and test case predictions via a spike-and-slab prior for the lower-dimensional cluster predictors.
+We have introduced a class of Bayesian Connectomics (BaCon) models that rely on Poisson-Dirichlet processes to detect a lower-dimensional, bidirectional (covariate, subject) pattern in the adjacency matrix defining brain region connections.
+This facilitates effective stochastic searches, improved inferences, and test case predictions via spike-and-slab priors for the lower-dimensional cluster predictors.
 In simulation studies and analyses of the motivating connectome dataset, we find that BaCon performs reliably and accurately compared to established statistical and machine learning procedures.
-The data analysis results confirm findings in the literature that have detected associations between creative cognition and the lingual, cuneus, inferior parietal, and cingulate brain regions.
-Furthermore, the BaCon methodology detects a previously unknown focal point from which modulation of originality, and creative cognition in general, might possibly emanate.
+The substantially higher accuracy of BaCon more than compensates for possibly higher clock-times relative to some competitors.
+The data analysis confirms findings in the literature that have detected associations between creative cognition and the lingual, cuneus, inferior parietal, and cingulate brain regions.
+Additionally, the BaCon methodology detects a previously unknown focal point from which modulation of originality, and creative cognition in general, might possibly emanate.

 The BaCon methodology in its current form assumes no missing connectivity information.
-This is in general a reasonable assumption given current connectome reconstruction algorithms; a bigger problem than missing data is measurement errors and outlying connectomes due to head movement, problems we will address in future research.
-Due to the intensive MCMC computations, we have performed the clustering and variable selection parts of BaCon in separate stages, with the second stage relying on the least-squares estimate of the clustering pattern obtained in the first stage.
+This is, in general, a reasonable assumption given current connectome reconstruction algorithms.
+A bigger problem than missing data is measurement errors and outlying connectomes due to head movement, problems we will address in future research.
+Due to the intensive MCMC computations, we have performed the clustering and variable selection parts of BaCon in separate stages, with the second stage relying on the least-squares estimate of the clustering pattern obtained from the first stage.
 However, the inference procedure is potentially scalable and can be implemented on massively parallel devices such as graphical processing units (GPUs) using fast MCMC algorithms.
 This would facilitate fully Bayesian posterior inferences via scalable, single-stage implementations of~BaCon.
 In the near future, user-friendly code will be made available on a GitHub repository and through the OpenConnectome project.